k-bosko/k-bosko.github.io/_posts/2020-05-01-XML-Sitemap-Problem-when-hosting-on-GitHub.md

 date: May 1, 2020
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-800.jpg
-excerpt: "Troubleshooting Indexing with Google Search Console"
+excerpt: "How to check Indexing state with Google Search Console"
 ---
-**TLDR: Don't make a stupid mistake of commiting your auto-generated sitemap.xml to GitHub.**
+**TLDR: Don't commit your auto-generated sitemap.xml to GitHub.
+It won't be updated**

+## Why sitemap is important?
+Sitemaps encourage crawling.
+So if you want your site to be "discovered" by Google, it's better to have an up-to-date sitemap.
+You can check your website's indexing state in Google Search Console by going to the Coverage tab or simply by typing `site:yourwebsite.com` in Google.

+<i class="far fa-sticky-note"></i> **Note:**  For small site's with fewer than 500 pages and well-linked structure, sitemap is not necessary - Google will index all pages anyway.
+Still, it's better to monitor the indexing "health" of your site as it grows.
+  {: .notice--info}
+  {: .text-justify}

 ## Context
 I host my Minimal Mistakes Jekyll site on GitHub and commit all the changes there.